-Stem Cell Treatment in Tampa, FL
+Cellular Treatment in Tampa, FL

 What is a Stem Cell?

 A stem cell is the essential building block for every living organism.
-Similar to other cells, stem cells are able to self-renew and replicate, but they are unique in their ability to form any type of tissue or organ in the body.
-Their plasticity—their ability to come from one organ and create tissue from another organ—is one of the reasons stem cells are so useful in regenerative medicine.
+Similar to other cells, cells are able to self-renew and replicate, but they are unique in their ability to form any type of tissue or organ in the body.
+Their plasticity—their ability to come from one organ and create tissue from another organ—is one of the reasons cells are so useful in regenerative medicine.

-Where Do Stem Cells Come From?
+Where Do Cells Come From?

 How Does It Work?

 The cells are then extracted from the patient’s bone marrow or blood depending on the optimal treatment for the given patient.
-The stem cells are isolated in a clinical setting, and then the extracted stem cells are returned to the patient intravenously, which allows patients to breathe in the stem cells.
+The cells are isolated in a clinical setting, and then the extracted cells are returned to the patient intravenously, which allows patients to breathe in the cells.
 Once the cells are returned to the patient, they will begin to improve the damaged lung tissue.
 As a result, the lungs grow stronger, and patients are able to breathe easier.